al2114/time-series-compression/README.md

 #### Observations, Assumptions and Approach

 The packing scheme used follows an observation/assumption that time in time-series data is, generally speaking, monotonically increasing and equally spaced.
 This being the case, we can therefore use a delta-of-delta approach to store the time data to reduce the integer size, and then use variable-length integer encoding (see [Wikipedia: Variable-length quantity](https://en.wikipedia.org/wiki/Variable-length_quantity)) which offers a more compact storage scheme when dealing with smaller integers than standard 32-bit encoding.
+This implementation takes inspiration from the [approach utilised by LLVM bitcode](https://www.llvm.org/docs/BitCodeFormat.html#signed-vbrs).

 #### Delta-of-delta & variable-length encoding implementation